datocms/new-website/pages/legal/docs/security.md

 **Each user can have a specific role** attached which allows a very granular configuration on what is visible and editable for each role.
 The roles can be customised and created by the project admins.

+**Avoid sharing account information internally** by using Organisations to share ownership of accounts, or to enter projects as account owners.
+We have done our part to prevent any benefit in sharing accounts between multiple people.
+Minimize any risk by having personal accounts with 2FA enabled.

 ### Reliability

 **Our entire infrastructure is highly reliable and easy to reproduce by design**.
 We rely on Heroku's platform-as-a-service which means that we are able to reprovision our entire application in a single deploy.